amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

                                     # ping command path
                                     # (change requires restart)

-# - Behaivor on escalation Setting -
+# - Behavior on escalation Setting -

 #clear_memqcache_on_escalation = on
                                     # Clear all the query cache on shared memory